presidential-innovation-fellows/pif-website/apply/job-announcement.md

 Characteristics that we look for in Fellows include:

 ### Entrepreneurship and Technology:
-- Mid-senior/executive career professional experience in a subject matter expertise. (see [tracks](https://presidentialinnovationfellows.gov/apply/#:~:text=All%20candidates%20must-,select%20a%20track,-based%20on%20their)){:target="_blank"}
+- Mid-senior/executive career professional experience in a subject matter expertise.
 - Ability to break down business problems, understand and design effective solutions and strategies that draw on current and emergent tools, technologies, initiatives and other resources.
 - Experience delivering products or services from concept to market.